 Aging is always a time of adaptation and change but it's important to give yourself time to mourn the past and get used to the idea of moving to a new home.
 For many older adults, moving to an independent living facility can open up an exciting new chapter in life, full of new experiences, new friendships, and new interests.

 In addition to adjusting to a new living environment, you'll be meeting new neighbors and probably being introduced to new activities.
 This may feel stressful in the beginning.
 But there are things you can do to make the transition easier:

 What you need from an independent living or retirement facility depends on your own unique situation.
-With so much variation in services, think about which are most important to you now and in the future.
+With so much variation in the services offered, think about which are most important to you, both now and in the future.
 For example, if you value exercise, consider a community with an exercise area, pool, or fitness classes.
-You may like cooking your meals now but want the option for communal meals in the future.
+Or while you may enjoy cooking your own meals now, you may want the option for communal meals in the future.

 When visiting a retirement home, retirement community, or other independent living facility, consider these aspects:

 No matter what type of independent living facility you consider, you want to make sure you connect with peers and feel comfortable in the community.